osdanova/Kh2ProjectEditor/Readme.md

 ## Notes

 * This is an early version, there's still a lot of work to do.
-Try the KH2FMEditor app or OpenKh tools for other features.
+Check out the KH2FMEditor app or OpenKh tools for other features.
-* Currently the us messages are used by default and can be changed.
+* Currently the us messages are used by default and can't be changed.
 * Currently entries can't be added or removed, only edited.

+## Additional Credits

+* [Re:Collection](https://televo.github.io/kingdom-hearts-recollection/): App icon from Televo's amazing collection.
+* [MemorySharp](https://github.com/JamesMenetrey/MemorySharp): A memory editing library (Compiled from Github's v2 branch for x64 compatibility)